 God is a righteous judge, strong and patient, not bringing wrath every day.

-If you do not turn back he will prepare his sword; he has strung and readied his bow,
+If you do will not repent, he will sharpen his sword; he has bent his bow and made it ready,

 And he has prepared implements of death; arrows fashioned for the burning rage of the accusers.

-Behold, the wicked labored with lawlessness, he conceived toil and brought forth injustice,
+Behold, the wicked labors with lawlessness, he conceives toil and brings forth injustice,

-He opened up a pit and dug it out, and he will fall into the ditch he has made.
+He has opened up a pit and dug it out, and he will fall into the ditch he has made.

-His toil shall return on his own head, on his own head the injustice shall fall.
+His work shall return on his own head, on his own head the injustice shall fall.

-I will sing praise to the Lord according to his righteousness and will sing to the name of the Lord most high.
+I will sing praise to the Lord according to his righteousness and I will sing to the name of the Lord most high.

 Psalm 8